emomeni/bgp_configuration_on_frr/README.md

-# Ansible BGP Configuration Playbook
+# BGP Configuration On FRR Using Ansible Playbooks

 ## Overview
 This Ansible playbook is designed to configure BGP (Border Gateway Protocol) settings on network devices using the `frr_bgp` module.
 The playbook lets you define global BGP settings, configure neighbors, address family options, and manage network prefixes for FRR (Free Range Routing) devices.